MataMercer/ezforu2/readme.md

 Note for Notifications: Most email providers, such as Gmail, do not support email and password login due to security.
 One method I've found is using a Yahoo email account with a generated password found in settings.

+3. Run `mkdir log` to create a folder to logging.
-3. Run `npm run start` to start the script.
+4. Run `npm run start` to start the script.
-4. Use [crontabguru](https://crontab.guru/) to help you write a crontab for this script.
+5. Use [crontabguru](https://crontab.guru/) to help you write a crontab for this script.
 The rest is outside of the scope of the tutorial.

+## Troubleshooting

+- Make sure the Puppeteer version matches your installed Chromium/Chrome version.
+[See here for matching versions](https://pptr.dev/chromium-support)
+- Make sure the Chrome execution path when initializing Puppeteer is correct.
+By default it uses Chromium's default linux installation path.

+## Plans

+- Docker version to ease the complication.